 Are you tired of crowded surroundings, nosy neighbours, and glaringly hot sun?
 If so, then you are definitely not alone.
-While caravan camping can be relaxing, sometimes we’d just prefer a bit more privacy, especially when taking advantage of popular caravan park locations and on-site living.
+While caravan and camping can be relaxing, sometimes we’d just prefer a bit more privacy, especially when taking advantage of popular caravan park locations and on-site living.

 If you’re in this type of crowded situation, then you may want to look into caravan sun and privacy screens.
-These handy caravan additions have boomed in popularity as more and more people are beginning to partake in caravan camping adventures and leaving the bricks and mortar.
+These handy caravan additions have boomed in popularity as more and more people are beginning to partake in caravan and camping adventures and leaving the bricks and mortar.

 If you’re new to the terms “privacy screen” or “annex”, you’re probably asking yourself, What’s the difference?
 Well, for the most part, sunscreens/privacy screens are designed specifically to provide shelter from natural elements such as the sun and light rain showers.
 Generally, they are installed on the end-wall or sidewall of your awning, and in combination with the caravan’s surface, create a tent-like structure under which campers can enjoy a bit of shade.

 In addition to providing shelter, sunscreens also provide a bit of privacy as the campers are located between the wall and screen, obstructing them from the view of neighbour campers.

 When installing the privacy screen/sunshade you will need to factor in the awning you own and how you'll attach your sunscreen to your awning.
 If you own a Fiamma awning, you will need a Fiamma Clip System to use side sunscreens.
 This ensures proper installation and support especially on windy days.

 There are after market anti-flap kits that can be used for easy installation of your sunscreen sidewall.
 These can be used with all awnings on the market including box and roll out awning from varying brands.